gaulinsoft/jTypes/README.md

 {
     $$('abstract Shape',
     {
-        'public virtual Color fill':   ['get', 'set'],
+        'public Color fill':   null,
-        'public virtual Color stroke': ['get', 'set'],
+        'public Color stroke': null,

         // ...
     });
 });
 ```

-When building the `Shape` class, the type constraint `Color` on the automatically implemented properties can be resolved without using the fully qualified name.
+When building the `Shape` class, the type constraint `Color` on the fields can be resolved without using the fully qualified name because the struct is defined in a parent namespace.

 ### Dependencies